: (James Horner) Reportedly delayed for

 for the film is powerful, brooding, heroic, and somber all at once.
 Its

-functionality should not be doubted; while some people have inevitably
+functionality should not be doubted; while some listeners have

 Windtalkers makes for an